 Best time to see wildflowers: May – June

-There are huge fields of pink, purple, and white lupines all over Maine — all over Acadia National Park for that matter.
-Bar Island is a small island near the town of Bar Harbor.
-The coolest thing about it is that you have to walk there from Bar Harbor at low tide.
-The walk takes about two hours round trip, and you’ve got about three hours to do it if you want to stay dry.
-I recommend leaving the picnic at home and indulging in a waterfront lunch at Gayn’s Restaurant.
+The walk from Bar Harbor to Bar Island takes about two hours round trip, and you’ve got about three hours to do it if you want to stay dry.
+I recommend leaving the picnic at home and indulging in a waterfront lunch at Gayn’s Restaurant after your beautiful wildflower hike.

-The trail follows a dirt road that runs along the shore, through the meadow, and up to a hill with stunning views of the surrounding harbor and parklands.
 The meadows in the middle of the island are just brimming with flowers.
 You’ll also see an incredible array of songbirds and perhaps a deer or two.
 It’s a magical place.
-You can learn more about hiking trails in Acadia National Park on the National Park Service website.

 Taylor Creek Loop, Tosohatchee Preserve: Christmas, Florida